 What Parts of Fittonia are Poisonous or Toxic?

-No part of this plant is toxic, and humans consume the leaves as remedies for headaches, muscle pain, and even a mild hallucinogenic.
+No part of the Fittonia plant is toxic, and humans consume the leaves as remedies for headaches, muscle pain, and even a mild hallucinogenic.

 While it’s unlikely your cat will care about any of these uses, it won’t harm them if they happen to nibble on a leaf or two.
-Fittonias are pet-safe plants.
+Fittonias are pet-friendly plants.

 However, be warned that cats are carnivores, so their digestive tracts aren’t designed to handle large amounts of plant material.